 In this scam, you get a call from someone claiming they’re from the power company.
 They tell you they haven’t received your bill for a few months, and a lineman is on his way to shut off your power.

-In order to keep your power on, they ask you to go to Rite-Aid to either purchase a money order or Green Dot Cards to pay off your bill.
-So far, it seems as if the scammers have only targeted New-England.
-However, it’s something to keep in mind even if you don't live in the North East.
+To keep your power on, they ask you to go to Rite-Aid to either purchase a money order or Green Dot Cards to pay off your bill.
+So far, it seems as if the scammers have only targeted New England.
+However, it's something to keep in mind even if you don't live in the North East.

 “National Grid urges customers to know the red flags and offers the following tips:

 Customers should always contact National Grid using the toll-free telephone numbers listed on the billing statement.
 If you are provided a phone number that does not match the numbers on the billing statement, it is likely the call is a scam.

 Be vigilant.
 If you believe you are current on your National Grid account, it is highly likely a call seeking payment is a scam.

 Protect yourself.
 Ask the caller to provide the last five digits of your National Grid account number.
 If the caller doesn’t know your account number and fishes for help, take charge and hang up immediately.

 Do not take the bait.
 Scammers will not have access to your account information, and you should never offer that information if asked.
 National Grid representatives will know your account number.

 National Grid may ask for a payment over the phone but will leave the method of payment to the customer.

 Do not fall for scare tactics and threats.
 National Grid will not contact customers demanding immediate payment by wire transfer, Green Dot Money-Pak or any other prepaid card service.